loburets/pure-auto-complete/README.md

 The task was to make the autocomplete using only pure react installation without any other libraries.

-Of course, without LLMs.
-They even hadn't been used yet at 2021 when this repo was creteated.
+Naturally, no LLMs involved — they weren’t even in use back in 2021 when this repo was created.

 ## What I get 💡